OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow.md

 ### Create and configure import set table

 * Import set table must be created for each entity that needs to be synchronized.
-* For a given actual table, only one import-set table should exist under OpsHub Integration Manager for ServiceNow application.
+* For a given actual table, only one import-set table should exist under <code class="expression">space.vars.SITENAME</code> for ServiceNow application.
-* Select OpsHub Integration Manager for ServiceNow application in Settings, as shown below:
+* Select <code class="expression">space.vars.SITENAME</code> for ServiceNow application in Settings, as shown below:

    <p align="center">
       <img src="../assets/SNow_Image_100.png" width="900" />